testomatio/docs/docs/subscriptions/subscriptions.md

  > Please note, that there is no way to change Billing data for old bills.

- To update / edit your billing data you should go to Companies page > Manage subscription > Billing Iinformation > Update information
+ To update / edit your Billing data you should go to Companies page > Manage subscription > Billing Iinformation > Update information

  ![upd bill info 1](images/edit-bill-1.png)